garrandall/popular-music-data/tracks/havana-camila-cabello-young-thug.md

 And papa says he got malo in him
 He got me feelin' like

-Ooh...
+Oh..
 I knew it when I met him
 I loved him when I left him
 Got me feelin' like
-Ooh... and then I had to tell him
+Oh.. and then I had to tell him
 I had to go, oh na-na-na-na-na

-Havana, ooh na-na (ay)
+Havana, ohna-na (ay)
-Half of my heart is in Havana, ooh-na-na (ay, ay)
+Half of my heart is in Havana, ohna-na (ay, ay)
 He took me back to East Atlanta, na-na-na (uh huh)
 Oh, but my heart is in Havana (ay)
 My heart is in Havana
-Havana, ooh na-na
+Havana, ohna-na

 Jeffery